Oussama1403/Encipherr/README.md

 [![screenshot](screenshot.png)](https://encipherr.pythonanywhere.com/)

-Encipherr is a web application developed with <a href="https://flask.palletsprojects.com/en/2.0.x/" target="_blank">Flask</a> &
+Encipherr is a web app that provides powerful encryption of data.
+It is fast and free, and it is open source.
+It uses no ads, and it is the only easy way to encrypt your data in any web browser.

-<a href="https://getbootstrap.com" target="_blank">Bootstrap Framework</a>.It offers a free powerful encryption of texts and files using <a href="https://fr.wikipedia.org/wiki/Advanced_Encryption_Standard" target="_blank">AES</a> encryption algorithm.
+Encipherr uses <a href="https://fr.wikipedia.org/wiki/Advanced_Encryption_Standard" target="_blank">AES</a> encryption algorithm.
 AES is both fast, and cryptographically strong.
-It is a good default choice for encryption.
+It is a good default choice for encryption and it's considered one of the strongest algorithms available.
-Try Encipherr now.

 ## Usage
 Visit <a href="https://Encipherr.pythonanywhere.com/" target="_blank">Encipherr website</a> \